 Academic Conduct: You may discuss the lab and programming assignments with your classmates, but you must code, debug, and execute the projects on your own.
-Copying another student's work or allowing your work to be copied is considered plagiarism and a failing grade for that assignment will be given to all parties involved.
+Copying of another student's work or allowing your work to be copied is considered plagiarism and a failing grade for that assignment will be given to all parties involved.
 Cell phones MUST be turned off and put away during class and testing periods.
 Calculators will NOT be allowed during exams.

 Assignment Policy: Current assignments and due dates will be announced in the class.
 Students are expected to read the current chapter before coming to class.
-During the scheduled lab, there will be lab exercises to complete and/or programming problems to start.
-(Programming problems will be finished on your own time).
+During the scheduled lab, there will be lab exercises to complete during the lab.
+(CodeLab assignments can be finished on your own time).
 All assignments will be given a Due Date.

-Lab exercises must be turned in by the due date; no late assignments will be accepted.
+All assignments will be given a Due Date.
+Assignments submitted after the deadline will incur a deduction of 20 points and will not be accepted beyond the subsequent week.
 Lab attendance is required, and students are expected to stay for the full lab time.
+Leaving the lab before completing and submitting the assigned work will result in a grade of zero for the incomplete task.

-Your work schedule or any other schedules must not overlap with the class schedule.
+Your work schedule or any other schedule must not overlap with the class schedule.

 Grading Policy: There will be 3 major exams and a comprehensive final.
+All exams must be taken in person.
 No student will be exempt from the final.
-Your lab grade will be calculated from homework grades, in-class lab assignments, and programming assignments.
+Your lab grade will be calculated from CodeLab grades, in-class lab assignments, and programming assignments.
 Your final grade will be computed as follows:

-Major Exams (3): 50% Final Exam: 20% Lab Grade: 30%
+Major Exams (3): 50%

+Final Exam: 20%

+Lab Grade: 30%

-Please note that the numeric grade scale spans from 100 to 0 and the letter grades will translate to: 100-90 = A, 89 - 80 = B, 79-70 = C, 69 - 60 = D, 59 - 0 = F. All tests will count towards the final grade, i.e. no exam grades will be "dropped".
-Only students that miss an exam due to a college-approved absence are eligible to take the makeup exam.
+All tests will count towards the final grade, i.e. no exam grades will be "dropped".
+Only students who miss an exam due to a college-approved absence are eligible to take the makeup exam.
+(Going out of town, family reunions, vacations, etc.., are not considered approved absences).
 If you miss an exam, it is your responsibility to contact me as soon as possible using email.
-If permission is granted for a makeup exam, I want it to be taken before the next class meeting.
+If permission is granted for a makeup exam, I will want it to be taken before the next class meeting.
 Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise, a zero will be assigned as the exam grade.